 ACCOMMODATION – HOTEL STAYS (not hostels)

-Average price of a cheap hotel across Queensland as a whole state $100p/night
+Average price of a cheap hotel across Queensland as a whole state $120p/night

 (reference: http://wotif.com.au – checking Queensland hotels across the state)

 (Note: You CAN get hotels starting at $70.
 They are rare.
 Most start in the $90’s range and go up.
 There will be cities and towns that you come to that simply don’t have these cheap prices and you will be paying $140 and more.
 It is particularly common if you haven’t booked in advance.
 In fact, putting in $120 per night as an average is probably pretty cheap.
 Even a cabin in most caravan parks cost more than $130 per night, but to be fair and give hotels a go, I have factored in you can get one for $120p/n))

 Total Accommodation Costs 2018 : 14 nights x $120 = $1680 (2014 $1400)